huaminghuangtw/Evergreen-Notes/Permanent-Notes/the-beginner-mindset.md

 ---
 title: The Beginner Mindset
 created: 2024-11-18T09:18:12
-modified: 2025-08-25T06:28:16
+modified: 2025-08-29T08:30:45
 ---

-> _“It ain't what you don't know that gets you into trouble.
-It's what you know for sure that just ain't so.” ― Mark Twain_
+> _“It ain’t what you don’t know that gets you into trouble.
+It’s what you know for sure that just ain’t so.” ― Mark Twain_

 > _“I am always doing that which I cannot do, in order that I may learn how to do it.” — Pablo Picasso_